gv4psanche/elist-sales-performance-review/elist-sales-performance-review-template.md

 ---

-### Slide 04 — Growth Was Broad-Based — All Three Channels Contributed to the Upswing
+### Growth Was Broad-Based — All Three Channels Contributed to the Upswing

 *Visualization: Channel breakdown · stacked bar or small multiples*